Your story (biography) in 10 lines with a specific hint about your origins.

 Alessandro Guagni: I love music in general.
 I love historical novels and in this moment, on my bedside table, there is the history of Julius Caesar by Conn Iggulden.

 Lorenzo Bianchi: I love all sorts of music.
+If you suggest a piece of music, I will Check This Out at the same moment.
 At the moment, on my desk, I have two books: one about Mediterranean wild flowers and the other about Middle Age history.

 I read and study to search for new ideas.